alttch/eva3/doc/notifiers.rst

 .. note::

-    It's recommended to set notifier interval property, to properly handle states for the rarely updated items.
+    It's recommended to set notifier "interval" property, to properly handle states for the rarely updated items.

 .. _prometheus_: